Understanding du vs df: Measuring Disk Usage Correctly

 Linny-senpai: One is mount boundaries.
 Picture /home mounted on its own partition.
 What happens when you run du -sh /?

-Linny-senpai: Right — by default, du crosses mount points.
-But df counts each filesystem separately.
-So du -sh / can come out larger than df's number for /.
+Linny-senpai: But df counts each filesystem separately.
+So du -sh / can come out larger than the number df reports for /.

 # Stay within one filesystem (matches df scope)